Create a planning report story

 Today, major development is occurring on South Boston's waterfront and is anticipated to accelerate within the Study Area.
 This Plan envisions a new 21st-century district along the neighborhood's western edge to accommodate physical and economic changes underway.

-- Click Add image or video, browse to the lesson folder and choose DOT_AVE_TIMELINE-2ndHalf.jpg.
+19. Click Add image or video.
+Browse to the tutorial folder and add DOT_AVE_TIMELINE - 2ndHalf.jpg.

-- Click Add Location and search for and select South Boston Waterfront.
-Click Add to map, choose to Use the current zoom level, and click Add location.
+22. Click Add to map.
+Choose Use the current zoom level and click Add location.

 You now have two slides in your guided tour.
 As the user interacts with the story map, they can read the text and take time to study the map.